NOW OFFERING LIVE ONLINE DEI TRAINING

 Every one of us was raised in various social environments that informed us about our own identities and the identities of others, including skin color, body size, sexual and gender identity, socioeconomic class, and other cultural identities that impact our lives.

-This Cultural Humility training provides participants with opportunities to reflect on how our cultural identities - and what we were taught about them, both overtly and subtly - impact our unconscious and implicit biases.
+This Cultural Humility training provides participants with opportunities to reflect on how our cultural identities impact our unconscious and implicit biases.
 Having the courage to explore our own identities and excavate our learned biases helps ensure that our communication and behavior are consistent with our values and demonstrate respect for all with whom we interact.

 The question is no longer whether we have LGBTQIA+ clients and colleagues, but whether they feel they can share this aspect of their identity with us.

 This workshop provides participants with a clear understanding of sexual orientation, sexual identity, and gender identity.
-It is appropriate for participants with any level of knowledge regarding these identities, and offers straightforward, accessible, open discussion with opportunities for questions to be asked and answered.
-Accurate language and concrete tools to be effective allies and advocates will help practitioners in respectfully addressing sexual and gender identities.
+It is appropriate for participants with any level of knowledge, and offers straightforward, accessible, open discussion with opportunities for questions to be asked and answered.

 Click here to see select information from this training, conducted for the CT Women's Consortium in Hamden, CT.

 A great way to start an honest conversation around diversity and inclusion!
-There is language our clients, co-workers or students use that can provoke a potent response in us.
-This brief, solution-focused training seeks to help participants better understand the ways we respond when someone uses language we perceive as offensive; to evaluate environmental factors when deciding how we respond; to increase our awareness of our own verbal triggers, and to provide solutions for engaging in "confrontation without humiliation:" responding in ways that honor our own boundaries without shaming the speaker.
+This brief, solution-focused training seeks to help participants understand the ways we respond when someone uses language we perceive as offensive; to increase our awareness of our own verbal triggers, and to provide solutions for responding in ways that honor our own boundaries without shaming the speaker.

 “If not now, when?” – Hillel the Elder

-There is no better time than the present to understand racism and its toxic effects on all of us, regardless of our skin color.
-This honest, informative training provides the knowledge, language, and tools needed to boldly and productively address issues of race, racism, and skin color privilege.
+There is no better time than the present to understand racism and its toxic effects on all of us.
+This training provides the knowledge, language, and tools needed to boldly and productively address issues of race, racism, and skin color privilege.

 This training helps foster environments that are welcoming and supportive of individuals from a vast array of cultures, including but not limited to skin color, ethnicity, gender, sexual identity, religion, body size, citizenship, ability and age.
-Our identities and experiences impact the lens through which we see ourselves and each other: this workshop seeks to assist participants in becoming more clear regarding those identities, how they impact our own behaviors, values and biases, and how to create a workplace that allows everyone to feel valued and welcome.
+A culturally diverse workplace is a cognitively diverse workplace: we are better when we invite and harness multiple perspectives.

 For immediate support: Trans Lifeline https://translifeline.org/

-This interactive training faces a topic that can feel overwhelming to many caregivers and service providers: the very real risks of adolescent suicide.
-The combination of developmental stage, rapid hormonal changes, and self-esteem extremes put this age group at greater risk for suicide than any other, yet there are also concrete and protective ways of providing support to teens who may be at risk for self-harm.
-By the close of the workshop, participants will have a deeper understanding of adolescent emotional development; potential warning signs and risk factors for suicide risk; and concrete, practical interventions to provide the best chances for the adolescent’s survival through such a transforming and challenging time.
+This training faces a topic that is overwhelming to many: the very real risks of adolescent suicide.
+There are concrete and protective ways of providing support to teens who may be at risk for self-harm.
+By the close of the workshop, participants will have a deeper understanding of adolescent development; warning signs for suicide risk; and practical interventions, to provide the best chances for the adolescent’s survival.

 Trainings are also available on a range of other subjects, from body size/weight stigma, to presentation skills and train-the-trainer workshops.
 If it's not in our wheelhouse, we'll be 100% honest about that, too.